 An electronic copy of the public version of the Company's 2023 RPS Filing may be obtained by submitting a written request to counsel for the Company: Noelle J. Coates, Esquire, American Electric Power Service Corporation, 1051 East Cary Street, Suite 1100, Richmond, Virginia 23219, or njcoates@aep.com.
 Interested persons also may download unofficial copies from the Commission's website: scc.virginia.gov/pages/Case-Information.

-On or before June 20, 2023, any interested person or entity may submit comments on the 2023 RPS Filing by following the instructions found on the Commission's website: scc.virginia.gov/casecomments/Submit-Public-Comments.
+On or before June 20, 2023, any interested person or entity may submit comments on the 2023 RPS Filing by following the instructions found on the Commission's website: sec.virginia.gov/casecomments/Submit-Public-Comments.
 Those unable, as a practical matter, to submit comments electronically may file such comments by U.S. mail to the Clerk of the State Corporation Commission, c/o Document Control Center, P.O.
 Box 2118, Richmond, Virginia 23218-2118.
 All such comments shall refer to Case No. PUR-2023-00001.

 On or before May 19, 2023, any interested person or entity wishing to participate as a respondent in this proceeding may do so by filing a notice of participation at sec.virginia.gov/clk/efiling.
-Those unable, as a practical matter, to file a notice of participation electronically may file such notice with the Clerk of the Commission at the address listed above.
+Those unable, as a practical matter, to file a notice of participation electronically may file such notice with the Clerk of the Commission at the addresses listed above.
 Such notice of participation shall include the email addresses of such parties or their counsel, if available.
 The respondent simultaneously shall serve a copy of the notice of participation on counsel to the Company.
-Pursuant to 5 VAC 5-20-80 B, Participation as a respondent, of the Rules of Practice, any notice of participation shall set forth: (i) a precise statement of the interest of the respondent, (ii) a statement of the specific action sought to the extent then known; and (iii) the factual and legal basis for the action.
-Any organization, corporation, or government body participating as a respondent must be represented by counsel as required by 5 VAC 5-20-30, Counsel, of the Rules of Practice.
+Pursuant to 5 VAC 5-20-80 B, Participation as a respondent, of the Rules of Practice, any notice of participation shall set forth: (i) a precise statement of the interest of the respondent respondent must be represented by counsel as required by 5 VAC 5-20-30, Counsel, of the Rules of Practice.
 All filings shall refer to Case No. PUR-2023-00001.
 For additional information about participation as a respondent, any person or entity should obtain a copy of the Commission's Order for Notice and Hearing.

-On or before May 30, 2023, each respondent may file with the Clerk of the Commission, at sce.virginia.gov/clk/efiling., any testimony and exhibits by which the respondent expects to establish its case.
+On or before May 30, 2023, each respondent may file with the Clerk of the Commission, at scc.virginia.gov/clk/efiling, any testimony and exhibits by which the respondent expects to establish its case.
 Any respondent unable, as a practical matter, to file testimony and exhibits electronically may file such by U.S. mail to the Clerk of the Commission at the address listed above.
 Each witness's testimony shall include a summary not to exceed one page.
-All testimony and exhibits shall be served on the Staff, the Company, and all other respondents simultaneously with stif filing.
+All testimony and exhibits shall be served on the Staff, the Company, and all other respondents simultaneously with its filing.
 In all filings, respondents shall comply with the Commission's Rules of Practice, and of VAC 5-20-240, Prepared testimony and exhibits.
 All filings shall refer to Case No. PUR-2023-00001.